 , the Department will develop new Wildlife Interaction Standards that address potential interactions with marine wildlife species, including seals.
 The standards will include measures to minimise risk to the health and safety of animals and farmworkers.

 The Department works with aquaculture operators to develop and refine physical infrastructure, such as specifically designed pens, to improve animal welfare and worker safety outcomes.

-includes minimum requirements designed to exclude marine animals from accessing salmon pens.
-The Department can also authorise the use of secondary management tools, including deterrent devices, if required.
+for exclusion of wildlife from fish containment pens.
+When the standards are met, the Department can also authorise the use of approved secondary management tools, including seal deterrent devices, if required.